Silas-N-Schlax/kepler_scavenger_hunt/src/help.md

   ## Q&A

   1. Q. What is the number of players per team?
 A. There will be a minimum of 5 per team, and a maximum of 7 members per team.
   2. Q. How do riddle answers work?
-A. The answers will be one word, case insensitive, will contain no special characters, and no numbers.
+A. The answers will be **one or two** words (never three or more), case insensitive, will contain no special characters, and no numbers.
 Good examples: BOB, bOb, BoB, boB, Bob.
 Wrong examples: B@b, B!23, B1@#.
+  3. Q> How do I answer a riddle with a 2 word answer?
+A. Just put a space between the words, caps does not matter
-  3. Q. What if we cannot find the correct answer?
+  4. Q. What if we cannot find the correct answer?
 A. If your team cannot figure out the answer, have your team captain contact a game master with at least 7 guesses for either a hint, or correction if necessary.